pshivapr/VoxSmart/README.md

 Or simply [download a zip](https://github.com/pshivapr/VoxSmart/archive/master.zip) file.

+## Use Gradle

+For gradle, use a command window and run:

+    gradlew test

 ## Running the tests under Maven

 The template project comes with both Maven and Gradle build scripts.
 To run the tests with Maven, open a command window and run:

     mvn clean verify

+	NOTE: If you get following error - Fatal error compiling: error: invalid target release: 17 -> [Help 1] The Maven may be using a different Java version to compile the project, and you can use mvn -version to find out the Maven details.
+	Update the pom.xml section for maven-compiler-plugin and set the correct version as per your Maven details.

-## Use Gradle
+## Tests

-For gradle, use a command window and run:

-    gradlew test (on Windows)
-	gradle test (on Mac)
+There are runners for both Junit and Cucumber, you only need one you can comment the other file.
+Both run same tests.

 ## Viewing the reports